jjasghar/jjasghar.github.io/source/_posts/2013-09-27-adventures-migrating-from-2-dot-4-16-redis-to-2-dot-6-16-redis.markdown

 redis-slave:6379> slaveof redis-master 6379
 ```

 It worked like a charm.
-The <pre>watch "redis-cli -h redis-slave info | grep master_sync_left_bytes "</pre> started giving me data, and before I knew it I had a working master slave configuration.
+The `watch "redis-cli -h redis-slave info | grep master_sync_left_bytes "` started showing me the amount of data left for the transfer, and before I knew it I had a working master slave configuration.
 This was a lot of cruft to basically say `slaveof redis-master 6379` but hell it's sometimes nice to see the thought process around it.
 Oh!, the latency, did spike to 800 from .05, but I discovered that was in milliseconds and only ONE sample.
 So yeah one call to the master with a spike of something still sub-second, was still in the risk params.
 Now I have a working master slave configuration.
 Next (part 2) I'll post about my monitoring of this, it's not _that_ exciting, but it is useful.